Nicolae Crevedia: Poetry

 From early on, Crevedia created a reputation as a haughty, blustering countryside poet and as a prose writer inclined toward the licentious; gradually, his lyricism became purer and more temperate, in line with an authentic peasant traditionalism.
 With Aron Cotruș, Radu Gyr, and other Gândirea poets, he exulted hajduk life, "bursting into explosions of vitality."
+The Gândirea house critic, Ovidiu Papadima, referred to Crevedia as a traveler on the "imperial road of poetry", emanating "warm and full light"; also affiliated with that neo-traditionalist group, Dragoș Protopopescu argued in 1933 that Crevedia was "the greatest poet of tomorrow"—while noting that such evaluations had raised protest from others in the press, including traditionalist Nicolae Iorga.
+Crevedia's positioning within the anti-modernist movement remained unclear and contentious: as noted by scholar Dumitru Micu, he is located in the succession of Iorga's own Sămănătorul group, while remaining neatly separated from the ideological core of Gândirea, which was overtly devotional (or "Orthodoxist").
+As a voice of the Iconar faction of traditionalists and nationalists, Mircea Streinul argued that Crevedia had understood nothing of "Romanian specificity", his poems being "versified hogwash".
+Some modernist chroniclers were instead welcoming: Pompiliu Constantinescu thought that Bulgări și stele had a "vigorous poetic strength"; Octav Șuluțiu assessed that Maria was a "profoundly Romanian", "unitary and organic" work of art.

-The Gândirea house critic, Ovidiu Papadima, referred to Crevedia as a traveler on the "imperial road of poetry", emanating "warm and full light".
-When dealing with the poetic universe of Bucharest suburbia, Crevedia's work was infused with influences from Tudor Arghezi, who, Călinescu argues, was a "prototype", particularly with his Mildew Flowers cycle.
+Overall, Șuluțiu regards Crevedia and George Mihail Zamfirescu as authentic voices of mahala regions, expressing an "intermediary reality between village and city"; Crevedia's language in Maria is "picturesque and colored by imperfection and violence".
+When dealing specifically with the poetic universe of Bucharest suburbia, his lyrical work was infused with influences from Tudor Arghezi, who, Călinescu argues, was a "prototype", particularly with his Mildew Flowers cycle.
 Nevertheless, the critic points out that the thick Wallachian dialect of Crevedia's prose was only suited for comedic situations and "facile subjects", not "great lyricism".
 He viewed Crevedia as particularly hampered by his borrowings from the humorous verse of Ion Minulescu and his own "prankish temperament".
 Crevedia and his friend George Dorul Dumitrescu both regarded Arghezi as "the prince of writers".
 Also supporting the hypothesis that Crevedia's work was largely shaped by Mildew Flowers, critic Șerban Cioculescu saw additional echoes from Sergei Yesenin, particularly in the "daring crudeness" of their shared vocabulary.
-This view was toned down by poet Mihai Beniuc, who though a direct comparison between the Romanian and Russian poet was exaggerated.
-Yesenian themes were traced by Cioculescu to poems such as Ceai dansant ("Tea Party"), which displays nostalgia for the countryside:
+This view was toned down by poet Mihai Beniuc, who thought that a direct comparison between the Romanian and Russian poet was exaggerated.